AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/reports/ess-manage-data-filters.md

 After a filter set is saved, you can apply it to any metric that is using the same table.
 For example, if you created a `Filter Set` on the `orders` table, you can apply it to *any metrics* built on this table, such as `Revenue`.

+>[!NOTE]
+>
-Note that `Filter Sets` can also be applied to calculated columns in [!DNL MBI].
+>`Filter Sets` can also be applied to calculated columns in [!DNL MBI].
 You may request to apply a filter set to a data dimension created in [!DNL MBI] via by contacting support.

 ## Related